JaakkoLipp/InstrumentclusterAPI/readme.md

-Instrumentcluster middleware API which gets data from hardware reader and transmits it to the front-end
+# WIP Instrumentcluster middleware API which gets data from hardware reader for the front-end